HVAC Tips & Tricks9min read

 AC Zoning: Is a Zoned HVAC System Right for My Home?

-Is it a never-ending battle among the people in your home over the “right” temperature to set on the thermostat?
-Does it constantly feel like your home has a different temperature in every room?
+Is it a never-ending battle among the people in your home over the “right“ temperature to set on the thermostat?
+Does it constantly feel like some rooms in your home are too hot and others are too cold?
 If this sounds like your household, a zoned HVAC system could be the answer to your temperature problems.

 How does an HVAC zoning system work?